 Many refer to Chef John Ash as the “Father of Wine Country Cuisine”.
 In 1980 he opened his namesake restaurant, John Ash & Company, in Santa Rosa, CA. It was the first restaurant in Northern California wine country to focus on local, seasonal ingredients used to create dishes that complemented the wines being made in the region.

-He has co-hosted a radio show for more than 26 years on KSRO (1350 AM) in Northern California.
-He was also host of two TV shows on the Food Network.
+He has co-hosted a radio show for more than 28 years on KSRO in Northern California.
+He was also the host of two TV shows on the Food Network.
 John travels the world teaching cooking classes to both home cooks as well as professionals.
-He is an adjunct instructor at the Culinary Institute of America at Greystone in the Napa Valley.
+He is an instructor at the Culinary Institute of America at Greystone in the Napa Valley.

-John has written 3 books: John Ash Cooking One-on-One: Private Lessons in Simple Contemporary Food from a Master Teacher was published spring 2004 by Clarkson Potter.
-It won a 2005 James Beard award.
+John has written 5 books: His latest, Cooking Wild, was published in May of 2016.
+Culinary Birds was published in October 2013 and won a James Beard award in 2014.
+John Ash Cooking One-on-One: Private Lessons in Simple Contemporary Food from a Master Teacher was published spring 2004.
+It also won a 2005 James Beard award.
 He has authored two other books: From the Earth to the Table: John Ash’s Wine Country Cuisine and American Game Cooking.
 The former was awarded the IACP awards for Best American Cookbook and the Julia Child Cookbook of the Year.
 Chronicle Books released a completely revised and updated version of From the Earth to the Table in 2007.
 He is an occasional contributor to culinary magazines such as Fine Cooking and Eating Well.
-His new book: Culinary Birds was published by Running Press Books in October 2013.

 John also consults for a number of clients.
-Among those are Del Monte Foods, University of Massachusetts at Amherst, Brown Forman Corporation, Alaska Seafood Marketing Institute, Viking River Cruises, and more.
+Among those are Del Monte Foods, the University of Massachusetts at Amherst, Sonoma Cutrer Winery, Council on Aging, Alaska Seafood Marketing Institute, Viking River Cruises and more.